marieblasi/wro2024-robotek/README.md

   + ***Accurate distance measurement:*** It can be integrated with microcontrollers and other analog signal processing systems to provide precise distance readings in the obstacle detection task by using the infrared triangulation technology to measure distances from 10 cm to 80 cm
   + ***Reliable and durable:*** The sensor is known for its long-lasting performance and efficiently operation in a wide range of conditions, not only during variations in temperature or humidity, but when there is light interference from the surrounding environment, too, wichi we think could possibly happen during the competition.

-+ MPU6050 Accelerometer & Giroscope Sensor:
++ MPU6050 Accelerometer & Gyroscope Sensor:

   +